ivan-lin1993/Building-AWS-Comprehend-Lex-ChatBot-/README.md

 ![4.png](/Lex_img/4.png)

-6. Add some sample utterances. (ex. good, bad)
+6. Add some sample utterances.
+This allows lex to capture your answers based on these keywords. (ex. good, bad)

 ![5.png](/Lex_img/5.png)

 7. In **Fulfillment**, click **AWS Lambda function** and choose the lambda function you've created.
-8. It will show the notification to add permission to lambda function, click OK.
+8. It will show the notification to add permission to lambda function, click **OK**.
 9. Click **Build**.
 10. After building your Chatbot, click **Test** to type some sentence and make sure it works. (ex.
 This service is too bad to use!)